synacktiv/bip/README.md

     def action_with_shortcut(self):
         print(self) # this is the ExPlugin object print("In ExPlugin action !")# code here

+bpm = get_plugin_manager() # get the BipPluginManager object
+bpm.addld_plugin("ExPlugin", ExPlugin) # ask the BipPluginManager to load the plugin
+# plugin in bipplugin folder will be loaded automatically and do not need those lines
 ```

 A real plugin for adding comment to printk function exist in